 The doctor may change the dose of a patient's treatment, combine one type of treatment with another, or switch treatments to find one that works better for the patient.

-Begin your treatment
+Get your diagnosis & treatment

 Treat your condition with dermago!